Services » ES Cell Injection

 Due to the fact that this approach is time-consuming, it is recommended that certain guidelines be followed in order to minimize loss of time and reduce risk factors.
 These guidelines include:

-- Before initiating the injection of the recombinant cell line, normal non-recombinant ES cells should be tested for their chimera-producing potential.
+- Before initiating the injection of the recombinant cell line, normal non-recombinant ES cells that are being used in the study should be tested for their chimera-producing potential.

-- A mycoplasma test of the recombinant line is absolutely necessary since the presence of such contamination has been associated with loss of pregnancy and reduced litter size.
+- A mycoplasma test of the recombinant line is absolutely necessary since the presence of such contamination has been associated with fetal loss and reduced litter size.

-- On the assigned day, the freshly harvested ES cell sample (free of feeder cells) will be delivered to Dr. Jean Richa to proceed with this injection.
+- On the assigned day, the freshly harvested ES cell sample (free of feeder cells) will be delivered to the Core to proceed with this injection.

 - A photocopy of the recombinant ES cell line screening results (Southern blot or PCR) should be submitted along with the chimeric mice request form.

 - A karyotype analysis of the recombinant clone is recommended.
-High levels of aneuploidy have been associated with the absence of chimeric mice.
+High levels of aneuploidy markedly decrease the success rate of this procedure.

-- Fill out and sign a service request form, including evidence of approval of the IACUC and IBC committees for the project.
+- Complete Online a service request form at: http://www.med.upenn.edu/apps/my/transcore/user and submit evidence of approval of the IACUC and IBC committees for the project.
 Unless you have been involved with chimeric mouse work, this will require a new submission to both committees.
-A sample of this form is available for download in the "Manual & Forms" section.

-- Upon notification of a prearranged schedule, provide the facility with a freshly harvested sample of ES cells along with an aliquot of HEPES-buffered ES cell culture medium (5 ml).
+- Upon notification of a prearranged schedule, provide the facility with a freshly harvested sample of ES cells along with an aliquot of HEPES-buffered ES cell culture medium (5 ml) to be used for the injection chamber.
 The cell sample should be free of feeder cells.
 Additional information on maintaining and harvesting ES cells could be found in Teratocarcinomas and Embryonic Stem Cells (E.J.
 Robertson, Ed.), IRL Press, Oxford, 1987, as well as in Meth.
 Enz. v.
 225, 1993.

 - Undertake the care of the weaned 3-week-old chimeric mice submitted to the project scientist.
 These mice can no longer reenter the barrier colony.
 It is the responsibility of the principal investigator to arrange for animal housing.